HMS Amethyst (F116): Second World War

-The Yangtze Incident
+The Amethyst incident

-On 20 April 1949, Amethyst was on her way from Shanghai to Nanking (now Nanjing) when she was fired upon by the People's Liberation Army, known as the Amethyst Incident.
+On 20 April 1949, Amethyst was on her way from Shanghai to Nanking (now Nanjing) when she was fired upon by the People's Liberation Army.
+This became known as the Amethyst incident.
 Amethyst was trapped in China until 30 July 1949, when she escaped under cover of darkness.

-For the 1957 film Yangtse Incident: The Story of HMS Amethyst, Amethyst was brought out of reserve to play herself.
+For the 1957 film Yangtse Incident: The Story of H.M.S.
+Amethyst, Amethyst was brought out of reserve to play herself.
 As the engines were no longer operational, her sister ship Magpie was used for shots of the ship moving.
 Amethyst was scrapped shortly after the filming was finished.